agoryelov/ema-end-device/README.md

 This repo consists of an interface to define environmental sensors so that consistency of output can be provided for downstream portions of the application.

-In the examples folder is found a full implementation to a sensor: see `co_sensor.py`
+ `example_co_sensor.py` is a full implementation of the sensor interface.

 ## Installation

-If pulling directly from the repo the package folders must be present *in the same folder* as sensor implementations.
-In the directory structure present in the repo, this means that sensors/ and unit_conversion/ must be brought into examples/.

-On a *ix system this is mostly easily done via symlinks.
-On Windows the files must be copied into the working directory.

-(May 2021): A future goal is to have the packages in pypi or something similar so that they can be installed in the same place as other imported packages (sys.path).
+Clone/fork repo.

 ## Using the interface (overview)

-We have defined 3 levels in our hierarchy:
+We have defined three levels in our design hierarchy:
 * Sensors
 * Sensor manufacturers
 * Sensor model